Tips For Parents

 NEW!
 Book your Skiing In School Trip Online

 Mount Pakenham tops the region as THE destination for school trips.
 Our Skiing in Schools programs provide a fun and safe learning opportunity for all ability levels.

 Night Skiing allows for the ultimate in time flexibility.
-Your school can enjoy Mount Pakenham from 9am to 10pm Tuesday to Friday and 9am to 5pm on Monday.
+Your school or After-School Club can enjoy Mount Pakenham from 3:30pm to 9pm Tuesday to Friday.

 High School Racing and Evening Race Training